Provide access to natural daylight

 - annual communication material, such as notification emails or newsletters

-- Upload a copy of the materials that will be shared identifying the required information that will be included.
+– a copy of the educational materials that will be shared upon request with all full- and part-time employees and staff of tenant identifying the required information that will be included.

 Option 5 - Natural Daylight Simulation Score 51% (Partial Credit):